-- 1. Protected information surveys of students; - 2.
-Instruments used to collect personal information from students for any of the above marketing sales, or other distribution purposes; and - 3.
-Instructional material used as part of the educational curriculum.
+- Protected information surveys of Students - Instruments used to collect personal information from Students for any of the above marketing sales, or other distribution purposes, and - Instructional material used as part of the educational curriculum.

-The School has developed policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
-The School will directly notify parents and eligible students of these policies at least annually at the start of each school year and after any substantive changes.
-The School will also directly notify parents and eligible students, such as through U.S. Mail or email, at least annually at the start of each school year of the specific or approximate dates of the following activities and provide an opportunity to opt a student out of participating in:
+The School has developed policies, in consultation with legal guardians, regarding these rights, as well as arrangements to protect Student privacy in the administration of protected surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
+The School will directly notify legal guardians and eligible Students of these policies at least annually at the start of each school year and after any substantive changes.
+The School will also directly notify legal guardians and eligible Students, such as through U.S. Mail or email, at least annually at the start of each school year of the specific or approximate dates of the following activities and provide an opportunity to opt a Student out of participating in:

-Collection, disclosure, or use of personal information for marketing, sales, or other distribution.

-Administration of any protected information survey.

-Any non-emergency, invasive physical examination or screening as described above.
+- Collection, disclosure, or use of personal information for marketing, sales, or other distribution. - Administration of any protected information survey. - Any non-emergency, invasive physical examination or screening as described above.

-Parents/eligible students who believe their rights have been violated may file a complaint with:
+Legal guardians/eligible Students who believe their rights have been violated may file a complaint with:

-Family Policy Compliance Office

-U.S. Department of Education 400 Maryland
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.

-Avenue, SW

-Washington, D.C.
 20202-4605